Exlonk/Fluorescence-Quantum-Yield/README.md

-# Fluorescence-Quantum-Yield

-Calcs
+Calcs:

-  - results:  In this folder you are going to encounter some of the obtained results.
+- Results: In this folder, you will find some of the obtained results.
-  - databases:  In this folder you are going to enconter the databases information.
+- Databases: In this folder, you will find information related to the databases.

-Scripts
+Scripts:

-  - You are going to encounter the script specifically made for this project.
+Here, you will find the script specifically created for this project.

+Reports:

+You will find the reports prepared for the project in this section.